A

 sherte shirt, buttoned and sometimes with needlework.

 shirt early medieval on.
-Man's undermost garment worn next to the
+Man's undermost garment worn

-sideless surcote 1360 to 1500 Low neckes and sleeveless and long
+sideless surcote 1360 to 1500 Sleeveless, long over-garment

 slavin late 13th to end of 15th century pilgrim's mantle.

-sleeveless surcote see sideless surcote or surcote.
+sleeveless surcote see surcote with no sleeves.

 slops 1. late 15th century A slipper.